Suyooo/sifas-mapdb/README.md

 Note: the difficulty in the `song_difficulty` field might be different from the one read from the live difficulty ID, because the one in `song_difficulty` is the one the game uses for timing judgement.
 Advanced+ songs will have a 40 in the live difficulty ID, but `song_difficulty` will be set to 30.

+## Unique Identifier
+For Free Lives, this is usually the version - if a note map is retired and replaced with a new one, this counter increases.
+One example is TOKIMEKI RUNNERS Adv+ - the original was version 1, while the currently available permanent one is version 2.

+For SBL, this marks the sub-difficulty.
+Beginner and Intermediate are split into three sub-difficulties identified by this digit, where 1 is the easiest and 3 is the hardest.
+Advanced does not have sub-difficulties, so there, this digit is always 1.

+For DLP and older Story Lives, this is a counter for the amount of repeats - so for example, the live with this digit set to 5 is the 5th occurence of this song at this difficulty across all DLPs/stories.

+## Live IDs for newer Story Lives
+While the Story Lives started out with the same pattern as above, at some point, Klab started just numbering them, maybe they thought the 1-digit unique identifier will probably run out at some point.
+These lives have the live ID `33XXXXXX`, where `XXXXXX` is simply a running counter starting at 000001.

 # Notes
 `time`: Note timing, in milliseconds